Who will enforce Tennessee’s new abortion laws? - NewsBreak

 The Supreme Court’s decision to overturn Roe v.
 Wade returned power to individual states to set their own abortion laws, and in Tennessee, almost all abortions will be illegal by the end of July .

-The only exception will be in extreme cases where the procedure is necessary to prevent death or serious injury to a mother.Read the latest from the TN State Capitol Newsroom
+The only exception will be in extreme cases where the procedure is necessary to prevent death or serious injury to a mother.Knoxville native competing to become National Guard’s Best Warrior

 Many in opposition fear this decision won’t leave options for women who are victims of rape and incest , and that some women will take extreme and unhealthy measures to get access to an abortion.